(an improbable combination of elements)

 from the 1960s to the 1980s

-by yourself and you do time for it by yourself as well."
-(Vladimir
+The Russian word Samizdat means “publishing by yourself”: “You write by yourself, edit by yourself, you censor by yourself, you distribute by yourself and you do time for it by yourself as well.”
+(Vladimir Bukovsky)

 Everything the authorities in the Soviet dictatorships prohibited or that censorship did not permit found its ways into intellectual underground: out of posters and leaflets and typed or printed books, out of stamps and photographs and provocative works of arts there arose a cosmos apart, unique and colourful.